Apply to PhD

 - Recommender’s letters will be treated as confidential material and will not be available to applicants or parties other than OIST faculty members assessing the application.
 In registering a recommender the applicant acknowledges that there is no right to read the recommender’s letter.

-- Proof of English Proficiency: An applicant who is seeking admission on the basis of a qualification from a university for which the language of teaching and/or examination is not English is required to provide a TOEFL or IELTS score obtained within the last 2 years.
+An applicant who is seeking admission on the basis of a qualification from a university for which the language of teaching and/or examination is not English is required to provide a TOEFL or IELTS score obtained within the last 2 years.
+Please upload a digital copy of your official score report to the application website.

 - There is no minimum score required but the information is necessary in determining preparatory course requirements.